brewer-michael/dockerize_rachel/README.md

 Once basic functionality is operational build out features to take advantage of Docker Swarm Utilize buildx to make Docker image flexible for ARM, AMD64, etc.

+## Instructions
+Run `docker-compose up --build`
+Upon successful build web interface will be at http://localhost:8000